edk2-docs/edk-ii-package-maintainer-guidelines/edk2_dec_files.md

 determine whether non-backward compatible changes have been made to the package.
 This may also be used by design rule checking tools.

+The UDP spec defines rules for tools that use this value when installing a UEFI Distribution Package.

 Non-backward compatible changes may cause build errors, when a module in a different packages uses content declared in another EDK II package that is no longer available.